 According to the NBA 2018: SAIIAE, three natural seep wetlands are located within the study area.
 The seep wetlands indicated within the study area are considered to be in a largely and critically modified ecological condition (Class D/E/F), are indicated as being affected by mining, are considered to be critically endangered according to the Ecosystem Threat Status (ETS), and poorly protected according to the ecosystem protection level (EPL).
 Eight more natural seep wetlands are located within the investigation area, five of which are located directly adjacent to the western boundary of the study area.
 According to the available database, these seep wetlands range from being considered to be in a moderately modified (Class C) to a largely and critically modified (Class D/E/F) ecological condition, and one is impacted by roads.
-Five of the seep wetlands are considered vulnerable according to the ETS, and well protected according to the EPL, while the remaining three are considered to be critically endangered according to the ETS and poorly protected according to the ETS and poorly protected according to the ETS and not protected according to the EPL as per the NBA dataset.
+Five of the seep wetlands are considered vulnerable according to the ETS, and well protected according to the EPL, while the remaining three are considered to be critically endangered according to the ETS and poorly protected according to the EPL.
+The Mosselbank River is located approximately 1 km west of the study area and is considered to be in a largely modified ecological condition (Class D), critically endangered according to the ETS and not protected according to the EPL as per the NBA dataset.